Gioruno777/FoodAPP/README.md

 # FOODAPP
 The source code and materials are all from https://youtu.be/ardeKHEN1j4?si=Et81mpafFo-pt6VT
 ### Installation ###
 We support Node.js.
-To install the dependencies run:
+To install the dependencies run:</br>

 Backend Setup
 ```
 cd backend